 3. Physical Bullying– hitting, kicking, spitting, tripping or pushing, breaking or stealing possessions or money

 4. Cyber Bullying– spreading rumors online, sharing inappropriate information or pictures online, impersonation, threatening someone online, or “outing” someone.

-Bullying becomes illegal harassment when the behavior is targeted towards someone because of their race, color, religion, sex, sexual orientation, age, disability, or national origin.
+Bullying becomes illegal harassment when the behavior is targeted toward someone because of their:

 Bullying Case Study…you be the judge:

 So my friend’s son, let’s call him M, told his mom his camp story.